Appeals grow to close US national parks during pandemic

 The National Park Service is deciding whether to shut down individual sites on a park-by-park basis, in consultation with state and local health officials, Nicholas Goodwin, a spokesman for Interior Secretary David Bernhardt, said Thursday.

-Goodwin said Bernhardt’s decision earlier this month to waive entrance fees was meant to give a financial break to those visitors who had decided they wanted to go, not to draw people outdoors and together on vistas and trails as coranavirus deaths and illnesses grow.
+Goodwin said a decision by Bernhardt earlier this month to waive entrance fees during the pandemic was meant to give a financial break to those visitors who had decided they wanted to go, not to draw people outdoors and together on vistas and trails as coranavirus deaths and illnesses grow.

 “It was not meant to create a flood of people to national parks,” Goodwin said.

-The Trump administration agreed last week to close some parks, including Yellowstone, Grand Teton and the Great Smoky Mountains, after requests from the park managers.
+Great Smoky Mountains National Park was one of those whose request to close was granted by the Interior Department earlier this week.

-At the Great Smoky Mountains, the number of visitors last week was even up from the previous year, with about 30,000 people entering the park each day.
+There, the number of visitors last week surged over the previous year’s figures despite infection risks, with about 30,000 people entering the park each day.

 “We looked at different models, including closing just the highly congested trails, but in the end, we decided to support the local community efforts to decrease unnecessary travel,” she said.

-Elsewhere, the area around the still-open Zion National Park in Utah is seeing hundreds of tourists, even though visitation has dropped precipitously because of worldwide travel restrictions, said Larry Hamill, manager of Zion Rock Mountain Guides.

-Rangers have occasionally had to halt traffic because the limited parking near trailheads is full, he said.
+Despite orders barring out-of-town residents from staying overnight, hundreds of visitors are still coming to the parks, said Bradon Bradford with the Southeast Utah Health Department.
+That puts park staff at risk of infection, especially when shortages have left them unable to get items they need to keep the restrooms sanitized, he said.

+The small, rural hospital could still be overwhelmed if people get seriously ill, officials said.

-In the United States, deaths from COVID-19 topped 1,150 Thursday, and there were over 80,000 confirmed coronavirus cases.
+Across the United States, deaths from COVID-19 topped 1,200 Thursday, and there were over 80,000 confirmed coronavirus cases.
 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.

-Current CDC recommendations call for canceling “all U.S. events of 10+ people” when there is a “minimal or moderate spread of COVID-19 in the community.”
+Current recommendations from the Centers for Disease Control and Prevention call for canceling “all U.S. events of 10+ people” when there is a “minimal or moderate spread of COVID-19 in the community.”

+Although Vice President Mike Pence said the CDC would be releasing new guidance on national parks and the virus on Thursday, there was no such release, CDC spokeswoman Jasmine Reed confirmed Thursday evening.

-“I just don’t understand what’s going on in terms of the senior leadership,” regarding cutting the entrance fees and keeping national parks open, said Kristen Brengel, a senior official with the National Parks Conservation Association, a nonprofit advocacy group on park policy.
+“I just don’t understand what’s going on in terms of the senior leadership,” regarding cutting the entrance fees and keeping national parks open, said Kristen Brengel, a senior official with the National Parks Conservation Association.

 National parks, including the Grand Canyon, have roads and trails designed to funnel visitors en masse to see views and wildlife, Brengel said.
 “They know they can’t keep people safe there,” she said.

-National Park Service spokeswoman Alexandra Picavet said Thursday that the agency is working with Grand Canyon staff to review documentation the park sent in a bid to close.
+National Park Service spokeswoman Alexandra Picavet said Thursday that the agency is working with Grand Canyon staff to review documentation the park sent in support of the request to close.

 In an email to Grand Canyon staff this week, the park said it included information on the limitations of its public health system, wastewater treatment and emergency responders.

-“We are experiencing constant traffic through Navajo communities, and we simply cannot afford any additional outbreaks among our Navajo people, non-Navajo residents or those tourists travelling through the Navajo Nation,” tribal President Jonathan Nez and Vice President Myron Lizer wrote in the letter.
+“We are experiencing constant traffic through Navajo communities, and we simply cannot afford any additional outbreaks among our Navajo people, non-Navajo residents or those tourists travelling through the Navajo Nation,” tribal President Jonathan Nez and Vice President Myron Lizer wrote in the letter seeking the park closure.

-Picavet said the service had not yet decided whether to recommend Bernhardt close Grand Canyon as requested by the local authorities.
-Goodwin gave no timeline for a decision.

 Fonseca reported from Flagstaff, Ariz., and Loller from Nashville, Tenn.
 Associated Press writer Lindsay Whitehurst contributed to this report from Salt Lake City.